Compliance officers are responsible for helping the organisation they work for adhere to relevant external statutory and regulatory requirements

 Professional development

-You'll receive much of your training on the job, or by attending short courses and conferences.
-The compliance sector is fast moving and always changing, so your employer will expect you to keep your knowledge up to date.
+Much of your training is carried out on the job, or by attending short courses and conferences.
+The compliance sector is fast moving and always changing, so your employer will expect you to keep your knowledge up to date by attending relevant courses, events, conferences and other networking opportunities.

 Career prospects

-The role of compliance is rapidly developing, opening up new and increasing opportunities across a range of sectors.
+The role of compliance is rapidly developing, opening up new and increasing opportunities across a range of sectors for skilled compliance professionals.

 The rate of progression in your career as a compliance professional can be fast, with many junior compliance officers being promoted to senior officers within two to four years.
 Compliance managers typically have more than five years' experience, and senior management often more than ten.